Old name, new purpose: why we’ve gone back to RNID

 Who can benefit from cochlear implants

 If you have severe to profound deafness and want to find out whether a cochlear implant could help you, your GP, audiologist (hearing specialist), or your ear, nose and throat (ENT) specialist can refer you to a cochlear implant centre for an assessment.
-To find out more, see our factsheet cochlear implants.

 Case study: Tasha Ghouri